ivanitlearning/AWS-Associate-Courses/README.md

 * Integrates with ACM for HTTPS for downloads only.

+#### Exam notes:

+* If you come across trusted key groups or trusted signers it implies a private distribution for CloudFront access.
+* TTL for CloudFront specifies how often the cache copies in edge locations are refreshed from S3 or source.
+* To force it to refresh the cached copies, specify the invalidate option.
+This sends directive to every edge location to invalidate their cache and refresh from origin.
+  * Invalidations are billable and more cost effective to do larger invalidations less frequently than small frequent ones.
+  * Otherwise upload a different object with a different name instead and point all references to it.
+* You can add a certificate with ACM to direct it to a CF distribution you own

 #### 1.14.1.1.
 Caching Optimization

-Parameters can be passed on the URL such as query string parameter.
+* Parameters can be passed on the URL such as query string parameter.
 An example is `?language=en` and `?language=es`

-Caching will cache each string parameter storing two different objects.
+* Caching will cache each string parameter storing two different objects.
 You must use the same string parameters again to retrieve them.
 If you remove them and the object is not caching it will need to be fetched first.

-If string parameters aren't involved in the caching, you can select no to forward them to the origin.
+* If string parameters aren't involved in the caching, you can select no to forward them to the origin.

-If the application does use **query string parameters**, you can use all of them for caching or just selected ones.
+* If the application does use **query string parameters**, you can use all of them for caching or just selected ones.

 ### 1.14.2.
 AWS Certificate Manager (ACM)